Nick Fury: Ultimate Marvel

-Fury is summarily promoted to general and resumes the duties of the director of S.H.I.E.L.D.
-He was tasked with forming a team to battle posthuman threats and resurrecting the supersoldier program, two objectives that resulted in the formation of the Ultimates.
-Fury operates as the commander of the team, at times leading them into action, though he often shares duties with the revived World War II hero Captain America and billionaire genius Iron Man.
-Nick Fury is also responsible for monitoring superhumans who are not affiliated with the U.S. military, including Peter Parker and the X-Men.
+Fury becomes the director of S.H.I.E.L.D. and is tasked with forming a team to battle posthuman threats and resurrecting the supersoldier program, two objectives that resulted in the formation of the Ultimates.
+Fury operates as the commander of the team, at times leading them into action, though he often shares duties with Captain America and Iron Man.